catalyst-cloud/catalystcloud-docs/source/kubernetes/appendix.rst

      - Kubernetes API and core components.
    * - kubernetes-dashboard
      - K8s dashboard deployment, if selected to install.

+       Note: this feature is deprecated and scheduled for removal in v1.35.
+For more information, see :ref:`kubernetes-versions`.
    * - openstack-system
      - Cloud integration with OpenStack
    * - tigera-operator